List of X-Men film series characters: Rahne Sinclair

-Rahne Sinclair (played by Maisie Williams) is a young Scottish mutant with the ability to turn into a wolf, as well as gain feral features while in human form, such as claws and fangs.
+Rahne Sinclair (portrayed by Maisie Williams) is a young Scottish mutant with the ability to turn into a wolf, as well as gain feral features while in human form, such as claws and fangs.

-Rahne was from a religious village that chased her out due to her mutation.
-She ended up at Milbury Hospital, and befriended Dani, even having a romantic relationship with her.
+Rahne is from a religious village but was chased out due to her mutation.
+She ended up at Milbury Hospital and befriended Dani, even having a romantic relationship with her.
 She injures Dr. Reyes when she attempts to euthanize Dani.
-She helps defeat the demon bear, and leaves the compound with the other patients.
+She helps defeat the demon bear and leaves the compound with the other patients.

 Samuel Guthrie

-Samuel Guthrie (played by Charlie Heaton) is a young mutant from Kentucky with the ability to propel himself using thermo-chemical energy, allowing high speed flight.
+Samuel Guthrie (portrayed by Charlie Heaton) is a young mutant from Kentucky with the ability to propel himself using thermo-chemical energy, allowing high-speed flight.

-When Samuel's powers manifest, he accidentally killed his father and a group of miners that he was working with.
-He is sent to Milbury Hospital, and escapes in the end after defeating Dr. Reyes and the demon bear.
+When Samuel's powers manifest, he accidentally kills his father and a group of miners that he was working with.
+He is sent to Milbury Hospital and escapes in the end after defeating Dr. Reyes and the demon bear.

 Illyana Rasputin

-Illyana Rasputin (played by Anya Taylor Joy, Colbi Gannett as a child) is a Russian mutant with the ability to open portals and wield magic, including the Soulsword.
+Illyana Rasputin (portrayed by Anya Taylor-Joy, Colbi Gannett as a child) is a Russian mutant with the ability to open portals and wield magic, including the Soulsword.
 She is accompanied by Lockheed, a plush purple dragon she can bring to life.

-Illyana was sold into child slavery, but used her abilities to live in the fictional dimension of Limbo, which would become real.
-She murdered her abusers and was sent to Milbury Hospital.
-She was very aggressive at the arrival of Dani.
+Illyana is sold into child slavery, but uses her abilities to live in the fictional dimension of Limbo, which later becomes real.
+She murders her abusers and is sent to Milbury Hospital.
+She was very aggressive upon arrival.
 Dani's powers manifest Illyana's fears into the Smiley Men, monstrous creatures who often wear masks with smiley faces.
-Illyana manages to defeat them, along with the demon bear and exit the hospital with the other patients.
+Illyana manages to defeat them, along with the demon bear, and exits the hospital with the other patients.

 Cecilia Reyes

-Dr. Cecilia Reyes (played by Alice Braga) was the sole medical professional at Milbury Hospital, and a mutant with the ability to generate force fields.
+Dr. Cecilia Reyes (portrayed by Alice Braga) is the sole medical professional at Milbury Hospital, and a mutant with the ability to generate force fields.
 She operates under the Essex Corporation to train young mutants to be personal killers.

-She recruits five young mutants to the hospital, and traps them in using her powers to observe them.
+She recruits five young mutants to the hospital and traps them using her powers to observe them.
 She is instructed to kill Dani by the Essex Corporation, but is wounded by Rahne.
 She confronts the young mutants, but is killed by the demon bear.

+Rosario Dawson was initially set to portray the character, but left the production.